liamzdenek/affirm-application/memory-bank/activeContext.md

 4. **Merchant Granularity Requirement**: Decided to always require merchant granularity for analytics queries, removing the option to query across all merchants.

-5. **TypeScript Enforcement**: Confirmed that all components will be written in TypeScript with strict type checking.
+5. **TypeScript Enforcement**: Confirmed that all application code must be written in TypeScript with strict type checking.
+All CDK infrastructure code has been converted to TypeScript.

 6. **NX Command Updates**: Updated the NX commands to use the current plugin names (@nx/react, @nx/node, @nx/js) instead of the outdated ones (@nrwl/react).